Believing that you have an unsupportive spouse has been identified as a primary source of depression.

 A surprising finding was that a sense of isolation was not linked to depression.
 Believing that you have an unsupportive spouse is now a known, primary driver of depression.

 The quality of the intimate relationship was the tipping point for the onset of depression.
-Admittedly, to some extent, this is a perception issue.
+Admittedly this is a perception issue.

 And quality counts the most with a spouse or intimate partner.
 People with unsupportive, critical spouses were much more likely to suffer major depression, while people without a spouse saw no higher risk.

-In other words, being in a bad marriage is more dangerous to your health than living in isolation.
-This is a major research finding from this study that fundamentally changes how we previously thought about depression as a predictable outcome of living alone.
+In other words, being in an unhappy marriage is more dangerous to your health than living in isolation.

 The implications of this study are significant.